pytorch-ignite/code-generator/templates/image_classification/README.md

-# GAN Template by Code-Generator
+# Image Classification Template by Code-Generator

-This template is ported from [PyTorch-Ignite DCGAN example](https://github.com/pytorch/ignite/tree/master/examples/gan).
+This template is ported from [PyTorch-Ignite MNIST example](https://github.com/pytorch/ignite/blob/master/examples/mnist/mnist.py).

 After downloading the archive, install the requirements with: